Art terms

 Automatism

 Strategies of writing or creating art that aimed to access the unconscious mind.
-The Surrealists, in particular, experimented with automatist techniques
+The Surrealists, in particular, experimented with automatist techniques of writing, drawing, and painting.

 -